abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

-IMO these claims both translate to 'I like being in charge', and are a personality test -- if you don't think it's ludicrous to be paid less to take more risk, you probably won't argue against other illogical plans and alert our adults that we need one of those toddler walking ropes.
+IMO these claims both translate to 'I like being in charge', and are a personality test -- if you don't think it's ludicrous to be paid less to take more risk, you probably won't argue against other illogical plans and alert the adults on our board that we need one of those toddler walking ropes.

 The Iranians' main tactic was a human wave, costly in lives, that overwhelmed Iraqi minefields and positions, as much by absorbing damage as by firing their weapons.
 They generally failed to follow up with other kinds of forces once their infantry had cleared the way.